jnksgit/Hoffmann-2022-rs/README.md

 ### (7) Test for spatial autocorrelation

 Spatial autocorrelation is a common phenomena when it comes to spatial models with remote sensing and indicates spatial dependence between model training and validation data.
-We accounted for this problem by calculating the Moran's I index in R. The script can be accessed with the file **moransI.ipynb**.
+We accounted for this problem by calculating the Moran's I index in R.

 ### (8) Applying the model to raster data

 We applied the calibrated model of structural diversity to raster data to assess the performance of the model outside the test areas.
 We then recorded patterns for patches of known forest type to assess the model's capability to generalize across different species and forest management regimes.
-This step has been conducted in Python, the script can be viewed via the **spatmod.ipynb** file.

 ---